Link Search Menu Expand Document

 }

-Below is the recommended way when exposing a method that returns a single record.
+Recommended implementation for a method that returns a single record:

 public Customer Get(int id,